codeandrelax/nRF-Visit-Card/README.md

 # nRF-Visit-Card
-PCB Visit Card designed around nRF 52832 Nordic chip
+This repository contains PCB design files for Visit Card designed around nRF 52832 Nordic chip as well as firmware running on it.

+## Visit Card features
+- User button
+- Powered with CR2032 battery
+- Bluetooth connectivity
+- Magnetometer / compass with HMC5883L IC
+- Array of1 12 circulary arranged LEDs to be used as compass
+- Array of 6 linearly arranged LEDs to be used for custom needs
+- Exposed programming pads
+- Exposed UART pads

+To reduce cost, component count and layout space, microcontroller uses internal RC oscilator.

+## Firmware functionalities
+To be done...

+## Renders of the board

 ![image](https://github.com/user-attachments/assets/44cbd81e-2d5b-4657-8ca4-7464be555d9f)